CodeCraftAyan/Flask-Todo-App/README.md

 - Understand how routing, templating, and database integration work in Flask
 - Get hands-on experience with CRUD operations
 - Build a solid foundation before working on more advanced Python web projects

+---

+Thanks for checking out this project 😄